 12. LP’s Quality Meats

-Under the experienced eye of owner/head-chef Luke Powell, the Souther Pride Smoker direct from Tennessee works magic with the highest quality meats.
+Under the experienced eye of owner/head-chef Luke Powell, the Southern Pride Smoker direct from Tennessee works magic with the highest quality meats.
 Smoking and curing these meats creates works of art that are waiting to dance on your tastebuds.
 LP’s Quality Meats is one of the top trendy restaurants in Sydney, also offering simple yet delicious share dishes as well an extensive drinks menu, tucked away in their quiet lane in the trendy suburb of Chippendale.
 LP’s Quality Meats is one of the most unique dining experiences Sydney has to offer.

 13. Johnny Fishbone

 Set in the restored Old Rum Store in Chippendale, this rustic dining experience should be next on your checklist of places to eat in Sydney.
 Olio will bring your taste buds to life and prove to you that Sicilian is the new Italian.
 Every dish uses olive oil from celebrated head chef Lino Sauro’s family farm in Sicily.
 Combine it with seasonal seafood, wild fennel, raisins, saffron and couscous and we challenge you to visit Olio and not return for more.

 Feel like you’re dining alongside Thor and Odin in the sophisticated medieval establishment, Mjolner.
 The succulent rotisserie meats, signature sides and cocktails and range of over 400 whiskeys will in fact have you feeling like a god.
-Hide away in the Scandinavian-designed underground cellar for an evening of opulence and fine dining never to be forgotten.
+Hide away in the underground, Scandinavian-designed restaurant in Sydney for an evening of opulence and fine dining never to be forgotten.

 17. Momofuku Seiobo

 Direct from New York City (and the only restaurant outside of the Big Apple we might add) Momofuku Seiobo is a two hatted restaurant serving up diverse and seasonal Australian produce.
 The tasting menu changes frequently and gives you a delicious and extensive culinary experience from the inventive executive chef, Paul Carmichael.
 Seiobo is the Japanese goddess of the west, an appropriate namesake for the most heavenly of all the fun places to eat in Sydney.